influxdata/docs-v2/content/v2.0/reference/flux/stdlib/experimental/aligntime.md

 {{< /flex >}}

 Each output table represents data from a calendar month.
-When visualized, timestamps are aligned to a common start time and values can be compared in the time dimension.
+When visualized, data is still grouped by month, but timestamps are aligned to a common start time and values can be compared by time.